 How can I report when a stormwater drainage, culvert and/or pipe needs clearing?

 All requests relating to the clearing of stormwater infrastructure are to be reported to Council's Customer Service Centre.
-The request will then be sent to the relevant Supervisor.

 Who is responsible for the maintenance of stormwater and/or drainage easements?